-Matters Board Vote Recommendation 1 Election of Class I Directors for a Three-Year Term Expiring in 2027: Shankar Musunuri, Ph.
+Matters Board Vote Recommendation

+Election of Class I Directors for a Three-Year Term Expiring in 2027: Shankar Musunuri, Ph.
 D., MBA and Junge Zhang, Ph.
+D.

-D. FOR Each Nominee 2 Ratification of appointment of Ernst & Young as independent registered accounting firm for 2024 FOR 3 Approval, on a non-binding advisory basis, of the compensation of NEOs FOR 4 Approval of an amendment to the Charter to limit the liability of certain officers of the Company as permitted by recent amendments to the DGCL FOR 5 Approval of an amendment to our Charter to increase the number of authorized shares of common stock FOR 6 Approval of an amendment to our Charter to adjust voting requirements for certain future amendments to Ocugen's Charter in accordance with recent amendments to Section 242(d) of the DGCL FOR 7 Approval of an adjournment of the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes at the time of the Annual Meeting to approve Proposal 1-6 FOR
+FOR Each Nominee

+Ratification of appointment of Ernst & Young as independent registered accounting firm for 2024

+Approval, on an advisory basis, of the compensation of NEOs

+Approval of an amendment to the Charter to limit the liability of certain officers of the Company as permitted by recent amendments to the DGCL

+Approval of an amendment to our Charter to increase the number of authorized shares of common stock

+Approval of an amendment to our Charter to adjust voting requirements for certain future amendments to Ocugen's Charter in accordance with recent amendments to Section 242(d) of the DGCL

+Approval of an adjournment of the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes at the time of the Annual Meeting to approve Proposal 1-6
-PROPOSAL 1 ELECTION OF DIRECTORS